-There’s much to look forward to in the concluding season as the storyline further aligns with Breaking Bad.
-And as word has it, will also include a recently announced cameo from Bryan Cranston and Aaron Paul.
+The storyline further aligns with Breaking Bad.
+And included cameos from Bryan Cranston and Aaron Paul.
 But even with appearances from high profile star power, Bob Odenkirk’s charismatic and energetic Jimmy McGill is truly the main event.

 Whether Jimmy or Saul, his character runs the gamut of good, bad and everything in between.
 A true example of the balance of humanity, and that’s what makes him – and the show – so good.
 Let’s take a moment to relive some of Jimmy’s most human moments from the beginning.

 — Better Call Saul (@BetterCallSaul) July 7, 2022

 A Selfless Caregiver